 Parents are an integral part of the assessment process.
 You input is vital and integrated into the individualized therapy program, designed specifically for your child.
 LAC is a team and the family unit is an integral part of making our team work!

-One of the reasons ABA therapy is so effective is that it systematically looks at the basics of learning and then builds upon them.
+One of the reasons ABA therapy for kids is so effective is that it systematically looks at the basics of learning and then builds upon them.
 The therapists and clinical team look closely at the skills your child has and needs to work on, building a plan tailored to their needs and learning style.
 Our therapists look at your child’s needs, skills, interests, preferences, and family environment.
 This means that the ABA program that your child is following will look different than the program of another child.
 Goals are determined based on this plan and once a goal is met, the team moves on to the next step.
 It’s all about breaking things down into teachable steps, and then building on them to make your child as independent as possible.

 For example, if the team determines that an appropriate goal for your child is to tie his/her own shoes, they might start with going and finding his/her own shoes.
 Once that it mastered, it will be find them and put them on independently.
 Following that, the next step might be to cross the strings.
 This would continue until the child is independently completing all steps of the show tying process.
 These steps will be different for every child, but the concept is the same, start at the beginning and build from there.